A recent Binance Research study shows that approximately 95% of all Bitcoin holders are men.

 Redistribution of Wealth to Men

-When reading about Blockchain technology and the transformation towards a new decentralized, digital monetary system, I realized that we’re in the middle of one of the greatest redistributions of wealth and power in the last century.
+When reading the Bitcoin whitepaper and the transformation towards a new decentralized, digital monetary system, I realized that we’re in the middle of one of the greatest redistributions of wealth and power in the last century.

 As I see it, there will be those who own crypto assets and those who don’t.
 We’re undergoing a massive land grab in cyberspace, similar to the first land distributions in the physical world.
 For instance, there will ever be only 21 million Bitcoin, and most are already distributed…